 The applicant is not proposing any changes to this condition, as it does not directly impact the Sears Parcel.
-Staff agrees that the condition should remain.
+This condition is recommended to remain.

 12. Landscaping, berming and tree plantings shall be provided and maintained within the parking area depicted on the Illustrative Site Plan for Parcel N in a location immediately South of the eastern mall entrance.